 Administrative Course Withdrawal

-Students are expected to attend all classes, complete assignments on time and behave in a manner appropriate for a college classroom.
-A student who fails to complete assignments, repeatedly disrupts class and/or misses class sessions for a course may be administratively withdrawn from the course.
-If opportunity remains for a student to pass the course, an instructor may initiate a request to the Student Success Team (SST) for a plan of improvement.
-Should the conditions of the plan not be met, the registrar may withdraw the student from the course in consultation with the instructor, academic advisor and the financial aid office and, if necessary, the director of international admissions.
+Students are expected to attend all classes, complete and submit assignments on time and behave in a manner appropriate for a college classroom.
+A student who repeatedly fails to complete assignments, disrupts class and/or is chronically absent from class sessions for a course may be administratively withdrawn from the course by the academic dean upon the request of the professor for the course, and in consultation with the academic advisor, the financial aid office and, if necessary, the director of international admissions.
 This action may occur at any point during the term.
-The student will be contacted prior to such action.
+The student will be notified prior to such action.

-When a student repeats a course, both grades appear on the transcript.
+When a student repeats a course not marked as repeatable, both grades appear on the transcript.
 The hours are counted only once and only the latter grade is computed in the grade point average.
 A course may only be repeated once (for a total of two attempts) to achieve a passing grade.
 Repeatable courses may be taken multiple times with hours and grades counting in the GPA each time up to the max allowed per course.

 A student may elect to audit certain courses.
 No grade is given, no credit is earned and special audit fees apply.
-Courses NOT available for audit include physical education skill classes, Class Voice, Class Piano and other classes requiring group performance and/or considerable individualized or private instruction.
+Courses not available for audit include physical education skill classes, Class Voice, Class Piano, Private Lessons and other classes requiring group performance and/or considerable individualized or private instruction.
 The decision to audit rather than earn credit must be made within the first two weeks of fall or spring term, the first week of a sub-term and within the first two days of a summer term.

 Senior citizens (age 60 and older) may choose to attend a class by making arrangements with the instructor.
 If no academic record is desired, only the attender fee is charged.

-Students are classified at the beginning of each semester term as follows: freshman – 0 to 23 hours completed; sophomore – 24 to 59 hours; junior – 60 to 89 hours; senior – 90 or more hours.
+Students are classified at the beginning of each semester as follows: freshman – 0 to 23 hours completed; sophomore – 24 to 59 hours; junior – 60 to 89 hours; senior – 90 or more hours.